 HubSpot is a well-known platform and has a rapidly growing user-base.
 That user-base manages thousands of clients worldwide.
 A criminal mind sitting in any part of the world can try to get hands on that data.
 One bad day for you and one lucky day for the hackers and the security protecting your websites gets compromised.

-Third-Party Integrations are a prominent source of a data breach.
-Data going in and out via an infected third-party tool or app makes your secure HubSpot platform also vulnerable to data breaches and threats.
+Third-Party Integrations are a prominent source of HubSpot data breaches.
+Data going in and out via an infected third-party tool or app makes your HubSpot vulnerable to data breaches and threats.
 Double-check the security ratings of the third-party app you are integrating with your HubSpot platform.
 However, many HubSpot users opt for custom middleware applications between HubSpot and some other tool in their tack stack.
 In simple terms, these applications open a small hole in your HubSpot portal where data can be received and sent to another system and vice versa.
 While your portal might be on lock down, when the data flows into another application it’s out of HubSpot’s jurisdiction.

 HubSpot Cloud Infrastructure